jorgeareyesjr/django-data-relay/README.md

 > [!NOTE]
 > Django is considered an opinionated framework, meaning it promotes a set of conventions and best practices to help developers structure and standardize their applications efficiently.

-## 🔧 Prerequisites
+## 🧪 Requirements

-*Before* installation, ensure you have the following programs installed and working on your computer:
+*Before* installation, ensure you have the following programs and packages installed and working on your device:

 ```shell
 # Ensure Git is installed